shakebugs/shake-docs/docs/react/install/manual-linking.md

 ---

 >Normally, linking is done automatically or using link command.
-If you want to link it manually, you can do it following way.
+If you want to link it manually, you can do it this way.

-### Android
+## Android
 Add the following lines of code to your *settings.gradle* file:

 ```groovy title="settings.gradle"